gaut-ai25/prompting-project-gpt/README.md

 - Expand with more complex prompting scenarios.

 ## About Me
 I’m Gautham, transitioning into Data Science and Generative AI with 6 years of IT experience.
-This project reflects my prompt engineering progress.
+This project reflects my prompt engineering progress, inspired by courses like "ChatGPT Prompt Engineering" and "LangChain: Chat with Your Data" from DeepLearning.AI.
 Connect with me on https://www.linkedin.com/in/gautham-varadharajan-ab4708331 !